Adventures in Bug Land

 We need your albumin”

-Alison smacked it off and decided to go and look for another place to relax..
+Angela smacked it off and decided to go and look for another place to relax.